What can I do with a BSN degree besides patient care?

-If you’re an RN with a Bachelor of Science in Nursing (BSN) degree, there are many non-clinical nursing jobs you can pursue.
-Here are some ideas to help you find a nursing career you can thrive in.
+If you’re an RN with an Associate or Bachelor of Science in Nursing (BSN) degree, there are many alternative non-clinical nursing jobs you can pursue.
+Here are some ideas to help you find a nursing career in which you can thrive.

 - An advanced degree and strong academic background